-This section of our report discusses any deficiencies we identified that do not relate directly to the sufficiency or appropriateness of evidence the firm obtained to support its opinion(s) but nevertheless relate to instances of non-compliance with PCAOB standards or rules.
+This section of our report discusses any deficiencies we identified that do not relate directly to the sufficiency or appropriateness of evidence the firm obtained to support its opinion(s) or fulfill the objectives of its role in the audit(s) but nevertheless relate to instances of non-compliance with PCAOB standards or rules.
 When we review an audit, we do not review every aspect of the audit.
 As a result, the area below was not necessarily reviewed on every audit.
 In some cases, we assess the firm's compliance with specific PCAOB standards or rules on other audits that were not otherwise selected for review and may include instances of non-compliance below.

-We identified the following deficiencies:
+We identified the following deficiency:

-In the two audits reviewed, the firm's report on Form AP contained inaccurate information regarding either the participation level of an other accounting firm or the issuer's CIK number.
-In one of these audits, the firm did not file its report on Form AP by the relevant deadline.
-In these instances, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.
+In one of two audits reviewed where one or more other accounting firms participated in the firm's audit, the firm's report on Form AP omitted information related to the participation in the audit by an other accounting firm.
+In this instance, the firm was non-compliant with PCAOB Rule 3211, Auditor Reporting of Certain Audit Participants.